 Novel Spaces is in its 10th year!
-Over the coming months we'll be featuring some of the most popular posts from our archives.
-This one was first published July 26, 2011.
+Over the coming weeks we'll be featuring some of the most popular posts from our archives.
+This one was first published April 21, 2013.

 By Liane Spicer

 Writing coaches recommend that writers use local color in their stories to make them come alive.
 Every location, real or fictional, has unique sounds, sights and flavors.
 The characters in a story don't live in a generic town; they live in a town in a particular place where the stench of the swamp permeates when the wind blows south,where little blue buses called "Conchita" bustle along the main street, where a paraplegic veteran sits in a cart in front the courthouse and curses the gov'mint every Saturday morning.

 I'm from the Caribbean so a reader might expect to find a certain island flavor in my stories—infusions of hot sunshine, white beaches, clear turquoise waters, lush vegetation, and market stalls heaped with mangoes and pineapples forming the perfect pictorial background to my scenes.
 They might expect colorful characters from the postcolonial melange of cultures, the syncopation of soca, calypso and reggae—and they would very likely find these.
 But local color extends far past the touristic image of a tropical paradise.
 Those elements are not the whole picture.